veithen/veithen.github.io/_posts/2015-01-05-jekyll-improving-ga-data-quality.md

 If that's not the case, then you need to implement the necessary changes to make things consistent, either by modifying the JavaScript code or by changing the way the page metadata is generated.

-Note that a side effect of the change described here is that the home page of the site will no longer be reported as `/`, but as `/index.html`.
+Note that with older Jekyll versions, a side effect of the change described here is that the home page of the site will no longer be reported as `/`, but as `/index.html`.
 In [another post][2] I explain why this is actually desirable.
 In case you don't like this because it introduces a discontinuity in your analytics data, it should be easy to modify the code shown above to take that particular situation into account.